arand013/IS-Quiz-Challenge/README.md

 * I was having trouble finding free online study guide to ISM aka Info Systems.
 So I created this timed quiz

-1. Click the start button & you choose bewteen light and dark modes!
+1. Click the start button, choose bewteen light and dark modes!
 2. A timer starts and quiz begins with questions
 3. Answers add time or take away time
 4. 50 questions total, reach the end.